City : Careers Advice Hall : Getting Careers Advice

 At school or college

-You may have a careers adviser at your school or college that you can book an appointment to go and see.
+If you are at school or college You may have a careers adviser that you can book an appointment to go and see.
 Ask your tutor or check your school or college's website for any information.

 If your school doesn't have a careers adviser you can ask teachers you know well for other options that might be available through your school/college or try one the other options listed below.